dabomb1004/healthai/README.md

 7. Now that you are in your virtual environment install Python Flask: pip install Flask

-8. Now we need to install the packages.
-If you type in 'flask run' in the command line you will get an error saying a package is missing
+8. Now All the packages are already installed inside of the venv folder in this github.
+However if you type in 'flask run' in the command line and get an error saying a package is missing or you would like to install these packages yourself Go on to Install Required Packages section below.
+If not, head on over to Run Website section.

-# Install Packages
+# Install Required Packages

 Originally I pip freezed all the requirements into a requirements.txt file but some things were off so I created another txt file